 Through the Deep Sinking and on Towards Leixlip

-If you carry on you will pass through a suburban area and soon reach "The Deep Sinking".
-Here the Royal Canal is narrow and as much as 30 feet below the bridlepath, fatal for the occasional draught horse stumbling in the old days and still potentially dangerous today.
+If you carry on, you will pass through a suburban area and soon reach "The Deep Sinking".
+Here the Royal Canal is narrow and as much as 30 feet below the bridlepath, so take care with your step as you wander along.

 The chasm continues beyond Coolmine Station and Kirkpatrick Street.
 Only after Kennan Bridge will the pathway level out, become less bumpy and wider.
 Callaghan Bridge and Clonsilla Station are almost the last urban structures, give or take a few new estates.
-Because this is the beginning of the commuter belt, where Dubliners moved to a more rural home ... until the urban landscape, lifestyle, and problems caught up with them.
+This is the beginning of the commuter belt, where Dubliners moved to a more rural home until the urban landscape, lifestyle, and problems creep out and meet with them again.

 You just carry on straight ahead, following the Royal Canal past fishing stands and the Royal Canal Amenity Group's building through rural Ireland.
-Soon you will cross from County Dublin into County Kildare, and at Cope Bridge, you should call it a day - either catch a train back from Leixlip Confey Station or walk via Captain's Hill into Leixlip for a welcome spot of food and drink.
-You can catch buses to Dublin's city centre from here as well ...
+If you have walked this far, you will cross from County Dublin into County Kildare, and at Cope Bridge, you should call it a day - either catch a train back from Leixlip Confey Station or walk via Captain's Hill into Leixlip for a welcome spot of food and drink.
+You can catch buses to Dublin's city center from here as well.

 Some Practical Hints